pygeomet/PyGEOMET/README.md

 # PyGEOMET
 Python GUI of Earth Observations and Model Evaluation Toolkit

-(Supported by the NSF Career Grant AGS 1352046)

 PyGEOMET is designed to be a cross-platform (Windows, Mac, Linux) Python package for viewing and analyzing a variety of meteorological datasets.
 PyGEOMET currently supports the following datasets:

 - Weather Research and Forecasting (WRF) Advanced Research (ARW) core